MrAhile/K8s-CKA/2-Workloads/daemonset.md

 log-smtmn   1/1     Running       0          17s   10.32.0.4   worker1   <none>           <none>
 ```

-This is due to the master's taint that the pod does not tolerate.
+This is due to the master's taint that the Pod does not tolerate.
 The command below shows the key and effect of that taint (you might need to install jq if it's not already on your machine):

 ```
 k get no master -o jsonpath={.spec.taints} | jq